PistachioPony/gamesparks-docs/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md

 ## Configuring the Game

-###  Creating the event for updating the document.
+###  Creating the Event for Updating the Document.

 We are creating a generic event for updating a document, this event will contain the path of the document we want to update, and the value we want to set at that path.
 If this sounds a little complex, bear with us and work through the example, it should be clear at then end :).
 We'll add a new event in the portal that looks like this:

 ![](img/Partial/1.png)

-### Creating the script to process the update event
+### Creating the Script to Process the Update Event

 We now need to bind a cloud code script to this event to access the data and make the document updates.
 This script uses a little bit of mongo magic to create the document if it does not already exist, and sets the value you want at the path you ask for.